The Role of the Worker Bee

 Cleaning and polishing the hive continues during this period.
 The actual timing of these chores can vary but worker bees at this stage may serve as undertakers.

-Bees do not live very long compared to mammals.
-Each day some colony members die of natural causes.
+Honey bees do not live very long and every day some bees die.
 It is the job of an undertaker bee to dispose of the bodies far away from the hive.
 This promotes cleanliness inside and nearby.

 Nurse Bees: Day 4-12

-By the end of the first week, they are ready to function as nurse bees.
+By the end of the first week, workers are ready to function as nurse bees.
 Their brood food glands (Mandibular and Hypopharyngeal) have developed.

 Royal jelly and other nutritious brood food are fed to growing larva.
 A visit to an individual cell can last a few seconds or up to 20 seconds.
 Each brood cell is visited about 1,300 times a day during the larval stage.